COVID-19 Protocols, Precautions & Notifications

 1. What happens if a student or staff member on my home campus tests positive for COVID-19?

-Each situation involving a reported positive case is investigated separately and quarantine/closure decisions are made in consultation with health authorities.
+Each situation involving a reported positive case is investigated separately and quarantine decisions are made based on CDC guidelines.
 If RISD employees or parents of students are not contacted directly by RISD with notification of identification as a close contact, then they may continue with school and work activities under the standard health and distancing protocols that apply to all students and staff.
-RISD Health Services works with Dallas County Health to evaluate lab-confirmed positive cases in a school to determine if temporary classroom or school closure is recommended.
+RISD Health Services and leadership will consult with Dallas County Health to evaluate positive cases in a school to determine if temporary classroom or school closure is recommended.
+In addition, if the number of absent/quarantined staff at a school approaches a point where the school is unable to operate effectively and safely, RISD will consider temporary closure of face to face activities.
 In the event of a temporary classroom or school closure, all impacted students and staff would shift to virtual learning for the length of the closure.

 As a general practice, all parents should evaluate their students each day for symptoms of COVID-19 and not send a child to school if they are experiencing any of these symptoms in a way that is not normal for them:

 - Feeling feverish, or a measured temperature greater than or equal to 100 degrees Fahrenheit

 - Difficulty breathing

 - Shortness of breath

 - Congestion or runny nose

 - Shaking or exaggerated shivering

 - Significant muscle pain or ache